 Although a roll in shower would have been nice, it wasn't critical.

-there -- if we could figure out how to get me into it.
+was there - if we could figure out how to get me into it.
 With the goal of making the toilet and

 sink usable, we came up with what has turned out to be a very good solution that didn't require